ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of rain showers between noon and 4pm.
 Mostly cloudy.
 High near 44, with temperatures falling to around 41 in the
          afternoon.
-West southwest wind 8 to 13 mph, with gusts as high as 22 mph.
+West southwest wind around 10 mph, with gusts as high as 20 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">